neilmiddleton/neilmiddleton.github.com/_posts/2012-02-7-why-heroku-is-a-game-changer.md

 pretty familiar to anyone who's setup a Unix web server.

 So, anyway.
-Due to some unforseen problems (a few compatability issues and so on) the total time required to get the server buily was ranging on a few hours.
+Due to some unforseen problems (a few compatability issues and so on) the total time required to get the server built was ranging on a few hours.
 OK, I'm no sys admin, but like I've said above, I've setup a few servers before and I'm a developer, not someone who worries about the plumbing.